 On the one hand, it’s good news there’s been a proliferation of important environmental projects – but on the other what measurable impacts do all these projects really have?

 It’s a question we’ve asked regularly over the last 14 years and have come to the conclusion that our industry needs to consolidate around perhaps 5 key initiatives and projects where the technology, knowledge and expertise already exists to make big environmental improvements within the next 5 – 10 years, absolute maximum.
-In this article, the results of polling conducted at Planet Textiles will be revealed.
+In this article, the results of polling conducted at Planet Textiles and on our social media channels will be revealed.